 2. Purpose to be kind to each other

-For the sake of peace and harmony at home, you both need to choose to nice to each other.
-It’s a decision you make for the wellbeing of your relationship.
+For the sake of peace and harmony at home, you both need to choose to be nice to each other.
+It’s a decision you make for the well-being of your relationship.

-“Intend to forgive quickly and to let go of offences quickly.
-If the pain is too much, reach out for help from a professional counsellor, pastor, or a trusted friend.
-Find ways to process your feelings and thoughts so that you don’t project your anger to each other or the kids.”
-Grace advises.
+“Intend to forgive quickly and to let go of offenses quickly.
+If the pain is too much, reach out for help from a professional counselor, pastor, or a trusted friend.
+Find ways to process your feelings and thoughts so that you don’t project your anger to each other or the kids,” Grace advises.

 3. Anticipate problems

 This will help you to come up with a solution even before the problem comes.
-For instance, you already know that your partner might be stressed if their job involves being exposed to COVID-19 or if the pandemic has affected them financially.
-As a good partner, show that you are concerned and be empathetic.
-Ask them how work is and talk about their struggles without being offensive.
+For instance, you already know that your partner might be stressed if; their job is very involving, if they've recently received some bad news, or even due to financial worries.

 “If the conversation is getting hot, instead of walking away or keeping quiet, please try to say, ‘I am feeling triggered and afraid if we continue to speak, I will say things I don't want to say.
 Please let me take a break, we can talk about this at a later date.’
-Then, make a point to return to the conversation when you are less angry or frustrated.”
-This expert tells Pulselive.
+Then, make a point to return to the conversation when you are less angry or frustrated,” the therapist advised.

 5. Take care of yourself

-With so much happening due to Covid-19, Grace advises that both parties must be willing to take care of themselves to reduce emotional stress.
-This involves learning how to deal with anger and stress, doing things that lift your mood and spirit, and, avoiding negativity.
+Grace advises that both parties must be willing to take care of themselves to reduce emotional stress.
+This involves learning how to deal with your own anger and stress, doing things that lift your mood and spirit, and, avoiding negativity.